-The person responsible for overseeing the provision for children with SEND is: Mrs. Alison Heston
+The person responsible for overseeing the provision for children with SEND is: Mrs. Alison Heston who has completed the Government SENDCo Accredidation.

 3. Arrangements for coordinating SEND provision

 The SENCO will hold details of all SEND records for individual pupils.
 All staff can access: